silx-kit/silx/README.rst

 The purpose of the *silx* project is to provide a collection of Python packages to support the development of data assessment, reduction and analysis applications at synchrotron radiation facilities.
-It aims at providing reading/writing different file formats, data reduction routines and a set of Qt widgets to browse and visualise data.
+*silx* aims to provide reading/writing tools for different file formats, data reduction routines and a set of Qt widgets to browse and visualise data.

 The current version features: